-We begin with a brief overview of the ViSig method [1].
-We assume that each video is represented by a set of high-dimensional feature vectors, X, from a metric space $(F, d(\cdot, \cdot))^1$ .
+We first review the ViSig method for video similarity measurement.
+We assume that each video is represented by a set of highdimensional feature vectors, X, from a metric space $(F, d(\cdot, \cdot))^1$.
 The metric function $d(\cdot, \cdot)$ is used to measure the visual dis-similarity between two feature vectors.
-In this paper, we use four concatenated 178-bin HSV color histograms as our feature vector, each representing a quadrant of a video frame, and $l_1$ as the metric between two histograms.
-In order to reduce the complexity in comparing two video sequences, the ViSig method summarizes each video X in the database into a signature $X_S$ , which consists of the feature vectors in X that are closest to a set of seed vectors $S = \{s_1, s_2, \ldots, s_m\}$ :
+In this paper, we use four concatenated 178-bin HSV color histograms as our feature vector, each representing a quadrant of a video frame, and l_1 as the metric between two histograms.
+In order to reduce the complexity in comparing two video sequences, the ViSig method summarizes each video X in the database into a signature X_S , which consists of the feature vectors in X that are closest to a set of seed vectors $S = \{s_1, s_2, \ldots, s_m\}$: